saurabh1088/notes/iOS/Debug/LLDB.md

 ## LLDB Commands

 ### run
 Start or if not running then re-start the code being debugged.
+When control pauses over breakpoint and *run* command is executed on *lldb* then it will run the application again.

 ### help
 List down all commands available

 ### thread backtrace
 Gives stacktrace at the execution point, can be helpful to understand the call trace leading to the point at which the command was executed.

 ### bt
 Same as *thread backtrace*